 - Alcohol and drugs

-Note that this is only an example of a DUI charge used in California.
-Other charges are used for drivers under the age of 21, for example.
+Note that this is only an example of one DUI charge used in California.
+The courts use other charges for drivers under 21, for example.
 Drivers also face different charges if they caused a DUI accident that resulted in an injury.
+Those with extremely high levels of drugs or alcohol or repeat offenders could face additional consequences if convicted of the charges they face.

 Penalties for DUI Convictions in California